laravel/docs/upgrade.md

 #### Overwriting Existing Files

-Write operations such as `put`, `write`, `writeStream` now overwrite existing files by default.
+Write operations such as `put`, `write`, and `writeStream` now overwrite existing files by default.
 If you do not want to overwrite existing files, you should manually check for the file's existence before performing the write operation.

-#### Exception Throwing
+#### Write Exceptions

-Methods such as `put`, `write`, `writeStream` no longer throw a Flysystem exception and will return `false` when a write operation fails.
-This is because Flysystem now throws an non-specific `UnableToWriteFile` exception instead of the previous more specific `FileExistsException` exception.
+Write operations such as `put`, `write`, and `writeStream` no longer throw an exception when a write operation fails.
+Instead, `false` is returned.

 #### Reading Missing Files